mohd-afeef-badri/psd/docs/fracture-mechanics.md

 > - There are two Dirichlet conditions: `-dirichletconditions 2`.
 > - Post-processing is done for displacement $u$ and phase-field $d$ using `-postprocess ud`.

-Once the preprocessing step is done, we solve the problem using four MPI processes with the given mesh file `tensile-crack.msh`.
+Once the preprocessing step is done, we solve the problem using four MPI processes with the given mesh file `tensile_crack.msh`.
 This is step two of the PSD simulation: `PSD_Solve`.

-<pre><code>PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/tensile-crack.msh -v 0
+<pre><code>PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/tensile_crack.msh -v 0
 </code></pre>

 <p align="center">